 There are several potential reasons for bad odors in cats.
 Once you are able to determine the location of the odor, you may be able to figure out the root cause.
 In many cases, your cat will need to go to the veterinarian.
 If you are unable to determine the source of the odor, it's still important to contact your vet.

 Ulcers, growths, and wounds in the mouth can develop an unpleasant odor if left untreated.
 Bacteria in the mouth can make these worse.
 These lesions may be caused by stomatitis or some other problem.
 Not only are this very bad-smelling; they are usually also very uncomfortable for the cat.
-Your vet should examine your cat to determine the next steps.

 If the foul odor is coming from the area around the base of the tail, chances are it's a problem around the anus.
+Seek veterinary medical care if you suspect the following conditions below:

 Flatulence is normal in humans and animals, and cats are no exception.
 If your cat is passing gas frequently or it has an extremely bad smell, there may be a gastrointestinal problem.
-An inappropriate diet can cause stinky gas, so changing cat food may help.
-Be sure to contact your veterinarian if your cat is still very gassy after a diet change.

 Diarrhea can leave traces of loose stool around the rear end.
 It may be difficult for the cat to keep up with grooming if diarrhea keeps happening.
 If your cat has had diarrhea for two or more days, it's time to see a veterinarian.
-There are a variety of potential causes for diarrhea in cats, ranging from minor to serious.

 Anal glands are tiny sacs located just outside a cat's anus.
 They contain an oily, putrid, somewhat fishy-smelling fluid that is normally expressed during defecation.
 The fluid may also be released during acute fear, stress, or excitement (similar to a skunk's scent glands).
 In some cases, the anal glands can become inflamed, infected, or impacted.
 Some of the fluid can seep out, leaving a very foul odor on a cat that doesn't seem to go away.
 These cats may scoot and rub their rear ends or lick the anus obsessively.
-If you think your cat is having anal gland problems, be sure to contact your vet for an appointment.

 Perianal fistulas are wounds in and around the anal area that have a tunnel-like structure.
 Though these are relatively uncommon in cats they can be very serious.
 Perianal fistulas as extremely uncomfortable and highly malodorous.
 They can lead to or occur in conjunction with other GI problems and often require surgical treatment.
-If you see wounds around your cat's anus, schedule a vet appointment right away.

 Skin and Coat

 If your cat's odor seems to be coming from all over the body, then it might be a problem with the skin and coat.
 A bath may help if your cat is noticeably dirty.
 However, if your cat looks relatively clean, there may be something deeper going on.
+Seek veterinary medical care to address the skin condition in your cat.

 Skin infections can cause a cat to have a bad smell overall.
 If the infection is serious, the cat may have a thinning coat and visible irritated skin.
 You may notice a greasy, smelly coating on your hands after petting a cat with a major skin infection.
 The odor is typically caused by bacterial or fungal overgrowth.
-Be sure to visit the vet at the first signs of skin infections so your cat can be treated before the infection becomes severe.

 Wounds on the skin may stay hidden under the hair and become infected.
 This may cause a foul-smelling discharge (pus) to seep out of the wound.
 If your cat's body smells bad and you can't seem to find the source, try running your fingers through the coat and looking for wounds.
 If you find one, see your vet as soon as possible.